Tezzj/Namaste-React-2.0/08-Let's get classy/Theory/08 - Assignment Important Points.md

 4. componentDidUpdate() (componentDidUpdate is called after every re-render triggered by changes in state or props.)
 5. componentWillUnmount()

+ ### React's default behavior is to re-render all child components when the parent component's state changes.

 For more reference [React-Lifecycle-methods-Diagram](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)

 ## Q: Why do we use `componentDidMount`?